Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2005 Belle Brise 95-96p

 Tasted three times - last time in April 2017.
 Consistent notes.
-It displayed an incredible intensity of blueberries and blackberries on the nose and concentration of same on the palate, very truffy, perfect ripeness of fruit and tannin excellent structure and depth, refined and sophisticated, fantastic complexity.
-Almost as impressive as 2010, tannin is less fat here.
+It displayed an incredible intensity of blueberries and blackberries on the nose and concentration of same on the palate, very truffy, perfect ripeness of fruit and tannin, excellent structure and depth, refined and sophisticated, and fantastic complexity.
+Almost as impressive as in 2010; tannin is less fat here.

-2010 and 2009 of Les Cedres de Belle Brise, Belle Brise's second wine, were very drinkable, seductive and charming, silky stuff again and again.
+2010 and 2009 of Les Cedres de Belle Brise, Belle Brise's second wine, were repeatedly drinkable, seductive, and charming, silky stuff.
 87p.
 Tasted in April 2013.

-The price of Belle Brise is between 70-100 €/bottle, but there's no problem with selling it as there's a great demand for it in Singapore, Hong Kong, Japan and Switzerland.
+The price of Belle Brise is between 70-100 €/bottle, but there's no problem selling it as there's a great demand for it in Singapore, Hong Kong, Japan, and Switzerland.
 Several 3-4 stars restaurants in Paris have it on the wine list in many vintages.

-Stunning 60 years old Armagnac tasted in 2014 from Henri-Bruno de Coincy, who also owns Chateau Belle Brise.
+Stunning 60-year-old Armagnac tasted in 2014 from Henri-Bruno de Coincy, who also owns Chateau Belle Brise.
 His Armagnacs can be as seductive as beautiful women.
-Before you know you are "trapped".
+Before you know it, you are "trapped".

-Since he was 16 years old, he's been producing fantastic Armagnac at the family estate in the best part of the appellation.
+Already at the age of 16, he's produced fantastic Armagnac at the family estate in the best part of the appellation.
 De Coincy family has been making Armagnac for 700 years.
-Armagnac here undergoes double distillation (since 1973), while most producers there use one distillation.
-Its name is Fontaine de Coincy, and it fetches prices from 200 € and up.
-He's Armagnac on stock back to the 19th century.
-In April 2013, I tasted heavenly vintages 1979, 1973 and 1954, plus incredibly aromatic and orange influenced Fleur d'Armagnac a l'Orange.
-Certainly, one of the very best Armagnacs ever produced!
+Armagnac undergoes double distillation (since 1973), while most producers use one distillation.
+Its name is Fontaine de Coincy, which fetches prices from 200 € and up.
+He's Armagnac on stock at the property, dating back to the 19th century.
+In April 2013, I tasted heavenly vintages from 1979, 1973, and 1954, plus incredibly aromatic and orange-influenced Fleur d'Armagnac a l'Orange.
+Indeed, one of the very best Armagnacs ever produced!

-Strangely, recent books about Armagnac don't mention La Fontaine de Coincy at all.
+Strangely, recent books about Armagnac don't mention La Fontaine de Coincy.
 Why?
 It seems to be a well-kept secret for Armagnac aficionados too.